Im-Bee/AtlanticBeast/README.md

 based on 'A Fast Voxel Traversal Algorithm for Ray Tracing'<br>
 by John Amanatides, Andrew Woo (August 1987)

-In demo we can play a simple minecraft look a like game where you can place blocks.
+In demo we can play a simple minecraft lookalike game where you can place blocks.

 Current default demo keybinds: